 10) Say hello to Cloud Apps

 Small businesses can benefit immensely from cloud technology.
-You can create a paperless office easily by using following softwares:
+You can create a paperless office easily by using the following softwares:

 OneDrive – Great for document storage and sharing.
 Lets you edit documents online.

 CamScanner – Turns your smartphone into a scanner.

 OCR – Extract text from scanned PDFs or Images.

 OneNote – Microsoft’s note-taking app.
 Works across all platforms.

 ProfitBooks – Amazingly simple online accounting software.